 Provident fund

 All employees of the Bank are covered under the Employees Provident Fund, a defined contribution plan in which both the employee and the Bank contribute monthly.
-Contribution to provident fund are recognised as expense as and when the services are rendered.
-The Bank has no liability for future provident fund benefits other than its annual contribution.
+Contribution to provident fund is recognised as expense as and when the services are rendered.
+The Bank has no liability for future provident fund benefits other than its monthly contribution.

 The NPS is a defined contribution retirement plan.
 The primary objective is enabling systematic savings and to provide retirees with an option to achieve financial stability.
 Pension contributions are invested in the pension fund schemes.
 The Bank has no liability for future fund benefits other than the voluntary contribution made by employees who agree to contribute to the scheme.